G-Just/Mock-collab-home-page/readme.md

 # Project Title

-HTML/CSS mock landing page
+HTML/CSS/JS mock landing page (non-responsive)

 ## Description

-Developing a mock landing page by using HTML/CSS only, in hopes to learn and improve at coding along the way.
+Developing a mock landing page by using HTML/CSS/JS, in hopes to learn and improve at coding along the way.

 ## Authors